DevCycleHQ/js-sdks/sdk/js/README.md

 DevCycle is a feature flag management provider with robust support for user targeting, realtime updates of flag values and deep integrations with your development workflow.

-This SDK depends on the [fetch](https://github.com/BuilderIO/this-package-uses-fetch) api.
+This SDK depends on the [fetch](https://github.com/BuilderIO/this-package-uses-fetch) API.

 # Installation